chainpoint/chainpoint-js/README.md

 ## About

-A javascript client for creating and verifying [Chainpoint](https://chainpoint.org) proofs.
+Chainpoint-js is a javascript client for creating and verifying [Chainpoint](https://chainpoint.org) proofs.

-Chainpoint-JS lets you submit hashes to one or more Chainpoint Gateways.
-Gateways periodically aggregate hashes and send data to a Chainpoint Core for anchoring the hash to public blockchains.
-Chainpoint-JS lets you retrieve and verify a Chainpoint proof.
 Each proof cryptographically proves the integrity and existence of data at a point in time.
+This client handles all the steps for submitting hashes, retrieving proofs, and verifying proofs.

+See [Chainpoint Start](https://github.com/chainpoint/chainpoint-start) for an overview of the Chainpoint Network.

 ## Proof Creation and Verification Overview

 Creating a Chainpoint proof is an asynchronous process.
-This client handles all the steps for submitting hashes, retrieving proofs, and verifying proofs.

 ### Submit Hash(es)

 This is an HTTP request that passes an Array of hash(es) to a Gateway.
 The Gateway will return a Version 1 UUID for each hash submitted.
 This `proofId` is used later for retrieving a proof.
-By default the client attempts to discover public Gateways, but this can be overridden by passing an array of Gateway URIs as an argument (as in the example above).
+Chainpoint-js will automatically attempt to connect to three public Gateways.
+This default behavior can be overridden to submit hashes to specific Gateways by passing an array of Gateway URIs as an argument (see example below).

 ### Get Proof(s)